rjeschke/weel/README.md

 ### Current development status

-*pre-alpha*
+*alpha*

-This is just a rough outline of the framework.
+Most of the stuff is working, still a lot missing though.

 ### How would Weel source code look like?